 An application cannot proceed to the application review stage until the file is fully complete and this includes payment of the application fee.
 The application fee is non-refundable.

-Simply stated, the Parent and Applicant statements provide us the opportunity to get to know you a bit better.
-There are no right or wrong answers, please feel free to write as much as you would like (and to add additional pages, if necessary!)
+Simply stated, the Parent and Applicant questionnaires provide us the opportunity to get to know you a bit better.
+There are no right or wrong answers, please feel free to write as much as you would like!

-For the Parent statement, we have provided suggested subject prompts in the application documentation – however, please feel free to address as many points as you deem applicable and relevant.
+For the Parent questionnaire, we have provided suggested subject prompts in the application – however, please feel free to address as many points as you deem applicable and relevant.

 For candidates applying to Nursery to Grade 5, the student’s main class teacher should complete the Confidential School Recommendation Form.
 In these cases, one copy of the form is sufficient.

-Confidential School Recommendations should be completed in English or French and sent to ISP directly by the applicant’s current/previous school.
-Alternatively, they can be delivered to ISP in a stamped, sealed envelope.
+Confidential School Recommendations can be found on ISP OpenApply portal and can be sent to the referee of your choosing.
+The forms can be completed in English or French and returned to the ISP Admissions team directly.
 Applications which are missing recommendation forms will be considered incomplete and will not be reviewed.

 During the application process, we kindly request all available grading periods so as to appreciate the evolution of the student throughout the school year.
 If the applicant’s year-end transcript includes grades from the previous marking periods then we can accept the year-end report only.
 However, if the student’s report cards from the previous marking periods include narrative comments which do not appear on the year-end report, please provide copies of the previous report cards as well.

 We understand that some school systems do not give grades before students reach a certain age.
-If this applies to you, please submit all other application materials and include with these a note that you are unable to provide report cards for this reason.
+If this applies to you, please submit all other application materials on the ISP OpenApply portal and simply contact us to let us know that you are unable to provide report cards for this reason.
 The Admissions Committee will then review your application and if additional information is required in lieu of the report cards, we will get in touch with you directly to discuss how best to proceed.

 We begin processing applications for the upcoming school year (starting in September) in the preceding January.
 Applications for the current school year are considered on a continual basis, subject to availability in the grade concerned.
-Application files must be complete before being put forward for review.
+Application files must be complete before being put forward to our Admissions committee for review.
 Further information about the application review process can be found in Stage 3 of Frequent Parent Questions.

 - 1/ Once I am informed that my application has entered the review process, when can I expect a response?